WMXZ-EU/MTP_t4/README.md

 needs Bill Greiman`s SdFat-beta https://github.com/greiman/SdFat-beta to support both Teensy 4.0 and ExFAT filesystems

-code is based on https://github.com/yoonghm/MTP
+code is based on https://github.com/yoonghm/MTP with modification by WMXZ

 see also https://forum.pjrc.com/threads/43050-MTP-Responder-Contribution for discussions

-files in copy-of-core contain modifications of core and need to be copied to cores/teensy4.
+files in copy-of-core contain modifications of core and need to be copied to cores/teensy4, cores/teensy3 and hardware/avr.
+This files are only necessary until Teensyduino has integrated MTP into core functionality

 copying files from Teensy to PC  and from PC to Teensy is working

 disk I/O is buffered to get some speed-up overcoming uSD latency issues

+both Serialemu and true Serial may be used- True Serial port is, however, showing up as Everything in Com port.
+This is a workaround to get Serial working.

 ## Reset of Session
 Modification of disk content (directories and Files) by Teensy is only be visible on PC when done before mounting the MTP device.
 To refresh disk content it is nrcessary to unmount and remount Teensy MTP device.
 On Windows this can be done by using device manager and disable and reanable Teensy (found under portable Device).